 Purpose of the Service

 Direct message exchange and the arrival ID query interface (hereafter referred to as the service or “services”) are part of the electronic services of Finnish Customs.
-The use of the service requires that the customer has an authorisation decision as a customer of direct message exchange by Customs and that the customer uses certificate services approved by Customs.
+Using the service requires that the company has been registered as a customer of direct message exchange and uses certificate services approved by Customs.

 In direct message exchange, the data system of the customer can send messages to the Customs systems over the Internet and retrieve response messages produced by Customs systems.
 As the name suggests, direct message exchange is intended for direct message exchange between Customs and the customer.
 The customer can use a service provider for transmitting or building and transmitting messages.